 We conducted user research that included interviews, testing, and direct observation of data scientists and engineers in their daily workflows.
 By listening to their experiences and watching how they interacted with coding tools, we uncovered common pain points such as slow performance, complicated setup processes, difficulties with collaboration, and concerns about data security.

-• Setup Nightmares: Spend hours install languages configuring environments in their local machines.
+• Setup Nightmares: Spend hours install languages configuring environments.

 • Lag & Frustration: Slow performance for handling large scale data.

-• Collaboration Chaos: Sharing work meant endless email threads and version confusion.
+• Collaboration Chaos: Sharing work meant endless email threads and versions.

 • Need Help with Coding: Spend hours searching for coding solutions on GitHub and developer forums.